Microwave radiometer: Satellite instrumentation

 are used with conical scanning for remote sensing of the Earth surface, e.g. AMSR, SSMI, WINDSAT, and sounding instruments that are operated in cross-track mode, e.g. ATMS/MHS.
 The first type uses lower frequencies (1–100 GHz) in atmospheric windows to observe sea-surface salinity, soil moisture, sea-surface temperature, wind speed over ocean, precipitation and snow.
 Other than optical earth observation sensors, passive microwave can be used do determine the snow water equivalent (liquit water content of snow) by comparing various frequencies.
 The second type is used to measure along absorption lines to retrieve temperature and humidity profile.
 Furthermore, limb sounders, e.g., MLS, are used to retrieve trace gas profiles in the upper atmosphere.

 Other examples of microwave radiometers on meteorological satellites include the Special Sensor Microwave/Imager, Scanning Multichannel Microwave Radiometer, WindSat, Microwave Sounding Unit and Microwave Humidity Sounder.
 The Microwave Imaging Radiometer with Aperture Synthesis is an interferometer/imaging radiometer capable of resolving soil moisture and salinity over small regions of surface.

 Spaceprobe instruments

 By the 2010s four microwave radiometers have been flown on interplanetary spacecraft.
 The first was Mariner 2, which used a microwave instrument to determine the high surface temperature of Venus was coming from the surface not higher up in the atmosphere.
-There are/were also radiometers on the Juno Jupiter probe, the Rosetta comet probe, and Cassini-Huygens.
+There are/were also radiometers on the Juno Jupiter probe, the Rosetta comet probe, and Cassini-Huygens..

 The Juno probe, launched in 2011, is characterizing the atmosphere of Jupiter using a microwave radiometer suite.
 The Microwave Radiometer (MWR) instrument on Juno has several antennas observing in several different microwave wavelengths to penetrate the top cloud layer of the planet, and detect features, temperatures, and chemical abundances there.
+The MWR instrument was also used to provided an estimate of Europa's ice shell thickness.